Electric Lever Harps

 what about Harp Sound?

-soundbox has a profound effect on the sound of any given harp.
+doubt that the acoustic soundbox has a profound effect on the

 instantly into sound, nothing is lost.
 There is very little inertia

-to overcome, because we are not pumping that big heavy wooden
+to overcome, because we are not pumping a big heavy wooden box.

 back system.
 Think in terms of lighter gauge strings, easier